-As should be obvious, I'm currently working on one story.
+As should be obvious, I'm currently working on no stories.
 I have some ideas I'm toying with.
 It should be noted that unless I explicitly say so, there is no slash.
 If anyone wants to see any of these, please PM me:

 - More Montmorency.
 My current one is possibly the first of several (I can't believe there's only one other than mine so far).
 I'm really into h/c, and Montmorency offers a lot of opportunity for that.
 I'm torn between doing something on Scarper (Montmorency, not Frank), and getting into Dr. Farcett's mental illness (possibly in relapse form).

 - More Justice League stuff (both from the comics and from the few mentions of them in BTBAB).
 Like I've said, I'm really into the whole "sad clown" angle where Plastic Man is concerned, and the hints of abuse in JLA 65# seem to support me.
 I've been thinking about it, and I have some pretty elaborate backstories in mind.

 - More Batman: The Animated Series stuff.

 Part 3: Current Projects

-I'm writing one thing at the moment.
+I'm writing zero things at the moment.
 Note: If I'm working on more than one, you have a favorite, and I'm not updating quickly enough, please PM me.
 It takes me an hour per chapter, tops.
 The only reason I don't update more is that I'm burned out when I get home.